RomanBarashcov/cryptoMegaBot/memory-bank/activeContext.md

    - Implementation: Added robust reconnection handling with exponential backoff

 3. **Fixed vs. Dynamic Position Sizing**
-   - Decision: Currently using fixed position sizing (1 ETH)
+   - Decision: Currently using fixed position sizing (default).
+Risk Manager module exists.
-   - Consideration: Evaluating dynamic sizing based on account balance and volatility
+   - Consideration: Dynamic sizing (e.g., volatility-based, risk-adjusted) is a high-priority next step.
-   - Next step: Implement and test dynamic sizing algorithm
+   - Next step: Implement and test dynamic sizing algorithm within the Risk Manager.

 ### Open Questions
-1. How to handle extended market downtime or API outages?
+1. How to best implement comprehensive error handling and recovery for extended API outages?
-2. What additional metrics should be tracked for performance evaluation?
+2. What specific metrics (beyond basic PnL) in the Analytics module are most crucial for strategy evaluation?
+(Covered partially by `internal/strategy/analytics`)
-3. How to optimize the balance between trade frequency and profit per trade?
+3. How to effectively use the optimization framework (`internal/strategy/optimization`) to balance trade frequency vs. profit?
-4. Should we implement a machine learning component for strategy optimization?
+4. Is the current strategy framework sufficient, or is exploring ML components warranted later?
+5. What is the optimal approach for integration testing with mocked external APIs (Binance)?

 ## Important Patterns and Preferences

 ### Code Organization
-- Separate concerns into distinct packages (config, database, trading)
+- Adheres to Clean Architecture / Ports & Adapters pattern.
+- Clear separation via `internal/domain`, `internal/app`, `internal/ports`, `internal/adapters`.
-- Use interfaces for testability and flexibility
+- Heavy use of interfaces (`internal/ports`) for dependency inversion and testability.
-- Keep main.go focused on initialization and coordination
+- `cmd/` contains application entry points; `main.go` orchestrates setup and dependency injection.

 ### Error Handling
-- Propagate errors with context
+- Propagate errors using `fmt.Errorf("context: %w", err)` pattern.
-- Log errors at the point of handling
+- Basic logging of errors at handling points (needs enhancement).
-- Use custom error types for specific error conditions
+- Custom error types defined in `internal/ports/errors.go`.
-- Recover from panics in critical goroutines
+- Panic recovery considered for critical goroutines.
+- Comprehensive handling/recovery is an area for improvement.

 ### Configuration Management
 - Use environment variables for all configurable parameters